-• Customers who have a disability may need additional attention or assistance when we are providing service recovery.
-This is particularly true if a decision is made to evacuate a car or the train.

-- If the customer has a service animal which requires periodic opportunities to walk and relieve themselves, provisions must be made to accommodate this need.
+- Customers who have a disability may need additional attention or assistance when we are providing service recovery.
+This is particularly true if a decision is made to evacuate a car or the train. - c) Customers with Service Animals - If the customer has a service animal which requires periodic opportunities to walk and relieve themselves, provisions must be made to accommodate this need.
 This may mean lengthening a station stop slightly. - The Conductor must indicate on the delay report the reason for the additional delay.